-Experiment II is similar to Experiment I, but it instead asked native speakers whether devoicing in each of the four grammatical conditions is possible or not in a binary yes/no format.
+Experiment I is similar to Experiment III of Kawahara (2012b) reviewed and discussed in Section 2, but it instead asked native speakers whether devoicing in each of the four grammatical conditions is possible or not using a binary yes/no format.
+Experiment I used the same set of stimuli as Kawahara (2012b).
 Thirty-seven native speakers of Japanese, again mainly university students in Japan, participated in this experiment.
-There is no overlap between the participants of Experiment I and those of Experiment II.
-No participants reported that they were familiar with the theoretical issues surrounding the devoicing phenomenon.
-Since the responses were binary, a logistic linear mixed model was used to analyze the results (Jaeger, 2008; Quené and van den Berg, 2008).
+There was no overlap between the participants of Kawahara (2012b) and those of Experiment I. No participants reported that they were familiar with the theoretical issues surrounding the devoicing phenomenon.
+Since the responses were binary, a logistic linear mixed model was used to analyze the results (Jaeger 2008; Quené and van den Berg 2008).